-Any existing vessel or newbuilding we acquire (including the 2015 newbuildings, the 2016 newbuildings and the 2017 newbuildings) may not be profitable at or after the time of acquisition and may not generate cash flow sufficient to cover the cost of acquisition.
+Any existing vessel or newbuilding we acquire (including the 2016 newbuildings and the 2017 newbuildings, of which four are not currently subject to charters) may not be profitable at or after the time of acquisition or delivery and may not generate cash flow sufficient to cover the cost of acquisition.
 Market conditions at the time of delivery of any newbuildings may be such that charter rates are not favorable and the revenue generated by such vessels is not sufficient to cover their purchase prices.